Member of the NEW TRAJECTORIES WEBRING

 • “a matching pair of lengthy thesis revealing the ultimate meaning of the Moon and Serpent”- “makes transparent the much obscured secret of magic, happiness, sex, creativity, and the known Universe”; “at the same time explaining why these lunar and ophidian symbols feature so prominently in the order’s peculiar name”

 Now, with the current press release, it seems we might have missed out on the Tarot deck, the pop-up Memory Theatre and the fold-out Kabbalistic board game.
+(Edit: on seeing a flip through there seems to be something the reader can choose to cut out and assemble.)
 These were all incredibly ambitious undertakings and it is more than understandable that they weren't realized.
 A recent review from Library Journal assures us that the book is full of "an array of puzzles, mazes, and connect-the-dots activity pages strewn throughout."
 (The review also notes that the authors' passion for the subject shines through and makes a convincing arguement for the importance of mystical and magical thought throughout human history.)

 Some materials, that may preview what will be in the Bumper Book, have been released over the years.
 Along with the aforementioned Somnium, Selene and Jerusalem, (one should also mention Alan's Illuminations and the works of John Higgs) we have: